Ethiopia – Dec 21-Jan 7, 2023

 I had another walk about today trying to see some of the accessible sites I had missed on my first day.

 Medhane Alem Cathedral.
 This large church has a big dome and iconoclast covered in frescoes.
 The stained glass is not stained but coloured and fading with the sun.
-Again there was a heavy smell of incense, people kissing the walls and many reading their bibles in the church.
+Again there was a heavy smell of incense, people kissing the walls and many reading their Bibles in the church.
 They are a devout bunch.

 Merkato Market.
-It’s hard to know where this starts and ends as there is active market for blocks around, a mess of trucks unloading stuff, human mules carrying impossibly large loads and a lot of people.
+It’s hard to know where this starts and ends as there is an active market for blocks around, a mess of trucks unloading stuff, human mules carrying impossibly large loads and a lot of people.
 The market I was directed to has stores opening onto the streets.
 The goods are only of interest to the locals.

 There were two long share van rides to here.
 Then I walked to the museum, cathedral, palace and down to Meskel Square where I got a share van to within a km of my hostel.
 This was another big walking day.